Business Leader Development Program (BLDP)

 - Through the BLDP seminar, students will gain numerous networking opportunities with local business leaders, executives, and previous program participants.

-- Completion of the BDLP is a great résumé-building item, giving you an edge in life after graduation.
+- Completion of the BDLP seminar is a great résumé-building item, giving you an edge in life after graduation.

 BLDP seminars are taught on a rotating basis by faculty on various topics relevant to business today.
 You can view details on our BLDP Seminar page.